florian-lanz/WA_Uno/README.md

 # WA_Uno
-This is a starter application using the Play framework for the lecture Web Applications at University of Applied Aciences Constance (HTWG).
+This is a starter application using the Play framework for the lecture Web Applications at the University of Applied Sciences Constance (HTWG).